-The Jupyter notebook web application is based on a server-client structure.
-The notebook server uses a two-process kernel architecture based on ZeroMQ, as well as Tornado for serving HTTP requests.

-Note: By default, a notebook server runs locally at 127.0.0.1:8888 and is accessible only from localhost.
-You may access the notebook server from the browser using http://127.0.0.1:8888.
+The Jupyter notebook web-application is based on a server-client structure.
+This server uses a two-process kernel architecture based on ZeroMQ, as well as Tornado for serving HTTP requests.
+By default, a notebook server runs on http://127.0.0.1:8888/ and is accessible only from localhost.
 This document describes how you can secure a notebook server and how to run it on a public interface.

-4.1 Securing a notebook server
+3.1 Securing a notebook server

-You can protect your notebook server with a simple single password by configuring the NotebookApp.password setting in jupyter\notebook\config.py.
+You can protect your notebook server with a simple single password by setting the NotebookApp.password configurable.
+You can prepare a hashed password using the function notebook.auth.security.passwd():